genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 ```
 :::info What is entityDb?

 The [entityDb](/reference/developer/api/database/how-to/interface/entity-db/) enables you to interact with the database layer, it's part of the Genesis Database API and we'll get into more details soon.
-For now, understand this is the common way to access data from code.
-Feel free to explore a bit more the methods available from entityDb using the intellisense of your IDE.
+For now, understand that this is the common way to access data from code.
+Feel free to use the intellisense of your IDE to explore the methods available from entityDb.
 :::

 ### 4. Prepare the server and build
 So far we have created an event handler and data server - just their definitions, but there's nothing on the runtime configuration yet.
-Each microservice, such as event handler and data server, must run on their own processes and to do that we have to change the processes and the service definition files:
+Each microservice, such as Eevent Handler and Data Server, must run on their own processes.
+To do that, we have to change the processes and the service definition files:

 - **alpha-processes.xml**
 - **alpha-service-definitions.xml**